Letting Go instead of Loading Up

 Here is an example: Running.
 Science has shown us that running is great for our physical and mental health, and the endorphins released in our brains actually do create the euphoric feelings of “runner’s high.”

 But guess what?
 Some people hate running.
-Knees hurt.
-Hearts pound.
-It’s cold outside in the winter.
+Their knees hurt, their hearts pound, and it’s cold outside in the winter.

 Does that mean everyone should stick to a running schedule for their #selfcare?
 Absolutely not!
 Maybe going for a walk around the block or a hike with the family feels better, and that’s okay.

-It is important to be curious and learn about new self-care techniques, but also essential to let go of the ones that just don’t work for you.
+It is important to be curious and learn about new self-care techniques, but it is also essential to let go of the ones that just don’t work.

 Mental Health